Master of Science in Civil Engineering

 Why Choose the MS in Civil Engineering?

 Whether planning for the future, rebuilding after natural or man-made destruction of infrastructure, or modernization of antiquated systems, civil engineering projects worldwide are fueling an enormous demand for engineers who possess advanced degrees.
-With the MS in Civil Engineering degree from Western New England University, you will be prepared to take advantages of these opportunities.
+With the MS in Civil Engineering degree from Western New England University, you will be prepared to take advantage of these opportunities.
 View our current tuition rates.

 What Will You Study?